Aflac: History

 The company was founded by brothers John, Paul (died 2014), and William Amos in Columbus, Georgia, in 1955, as American Family Life Insurance Company of Columbus.
 In 1964, the company name was changed to American Family Life Assurance Company of Columbus.
+The company had an initial public offering in 1974 and was listed on the New York Stock Exchange.
 In 1990, the company adopted the Aflac acronym, although the official name of the underwriting subsidiary remains American Family Life Assurance Company of Columbus.
 Aflac announced the appointment of Frederick J. Crawford as Chief Financial Officer and Executive Vice President in June 2015.

 The company signed 6,426 policyholders in its first year.
 Aflac pioneered cancer insurance in 1958.
 Beginning in 1964, the company decided to focus sales on worksite settings, eventually through policies sponsored by employers and funded through payroll deductions.
 By 2003, more than 98% of Aflac policies in the United States were issued on a payroll deduction basis, making the company a leader in that approach to policy distribution.